Marketo wants to talk revenue cycle and lead nurturing #marketotour (Photo credit: servantofchaos)

 Targeting the right prospect is becoming the lifeblood of organizations today.
 For many companies, tackling this issue means discovering who represents their ideal target buyer.
 In addition, gaining greater clarity on how buyers differ in behavior when they are being nurtured versus actively engaged in a buying cycle.
 Combining these can be a winning ticket and get your lead generation results on target.

-[San Francisco; New York City] Get the tools and skills that customer-engagement pros have to build content and campaigns that deliver measurable revenue and loyalty.
+[San Francisco] Get the tools and skills that customer-engagement pros have to build content and campaigns that deliver measurable revenue and loyalty.
 In these fast-paced, hands-on 1-day training workshops offered in 3 cities, learn how to decode your customers journey, use it to create content that converts, develop campaigns that accelerate customers through their decision journey, and measure lead velocity and conversion.

-[Nov 13-14, Hong Kong; Nov 18-19, Melbourne] An internationally recognized program with proven track record of success - being run for 44 times in 18 cities with attendees from 61 countries.
+[March 18-19, Dubai; March 23-24, Amsterdam] An internationally recognized program with proven track record of success - being run for 46 times in 18 cities with attendees from 61 countries.
 The program is developed based on the U.S. patent-pending Branded CEM Method which aims to drive customer loyalty and brand differentiation with quantifiable business results.
 Book early to enjoy USD300 discount.

 You know that customer experience (CX) is a powerful competitive differentiator, but how can you move the needle on Net Promoter Scores (NPS) and other CX scores?
 Learn the secrets of managing the end-to-end customer journey and you’ll be able to increase efficiency and boost your customer scores.